LieBtrau/digital-walkie-talkie/SoftwareModem/SoftwareModem.md

 Sending FDMDV data over the PMR446 radio works.
 The audio is decoded correctly, but is by times not very intelligible.
 It would be better to have the option to use a higher coding rate (2400bps?) for codec2 and that the FDMDV-modem uses a wider audio bandwidth.
 The PMR446 radios have more available bandwidth than the 1kHz used by FDMDV.
 That should be possible with FreeDV.

 # FreeDV 2400B
 This mode is designed specifically for VHF analog FM.
+It uses Manchester encoded 2FSK (ME-2FSK).
 You'll need to clone the [codec2 repository](https://github.com/drowe67/codec2) and build the tools yourself.

 ## Full digital loopback audio test